HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ### Assigning a value to a variable
-We can make a variable refer to a value by using the assignment operator `=`:
+Assign a value to the variable with the `=` operator:

 ```
 > var email;